hjkaria/MMDA-Timeline-Tools/README.md

 Prepare for Demo!

-A/N: change to add to events dictionary, add id
+A/N: change to add to events dictionary, add id, look into adding string tags (ask about styling, layout) -show for demo easiness of data entry, adding info/updating (google forms -> google csv)